ninabarzh/orchard/mitigations/README.md

 Where you stand depends on where you sit, and all threats are cross-vector threats.
 Without a clear mandate for measuring and reporting actual improvements in security, attempts at improving security makes absolutely no sense, not even for the low-hanging fruit.

-These are all fruity and common mitigations (including and beyond the low-hanging conditions or occurrences traceable to a cause) of which the threats can still be found in the wild.
+These are all fruity and common mitigations (including and beyond the low-hanging conditions or occurrences traceable to a cause) for threats that can still be found in the wild.

 * [Linux PCs](pc)
 * [Linux servers](server)